robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 ### Improving Access Time

 Having fast access to team members is a major factor in team performance and success - the sooner misconceptions can be corrected, debates can be aired, and work converged, the easier it is to give a project a unified, coherent voice.
-The principle of continuous integration applies to concepts, design, and language just as much as it applied to technical components.
+The principle of continuous integration applies to concepts, design, and language just as much as it applies to technical components.

 Given this, a common solution for access problems is to co-locate the entire team, and have a norm of working from the co-located space a super-majority of the time.
 By at least getting people into the same space, you have removed the first barrier of inaccessibility - "out of sight, out of mind".